This post was originally published in September 2013.

-On Friday, Battle of the Year will attempt to convince you that Josh Holloway (a.k.a.
-Sawyer, from Lost) and Chris Brown belong in the Dance Movie Pantheon.
-They probably do not.
-But the movie, based not-so-loosely on the 2009 documentary Planet B-Boy, is as good an excuse as any to argue about which dance movies we love the most.
-So get warmed up, and then please join Vulture for our definitive list of Modern Dance Movies, Ranked By Danciness.
+On Friday, Step Up: All In will gather the dance-minded citizens of this great nation together once again.
+In honor of this occasion, please join Vulture as we revisit our definitive list of Modern Dance Movies, Ranked by Danciness.
 We repeat: by danciness (as opposed to, say, objective quality).
 Musicals do not count, as they are about singing as well as dancing.
 Cheerleading movies do count, because cheerleaders pretty much just dance.
 This is about movement, people.
-Movement, and cheesiness, and a really dramatic final dance sequence.
+Movement, cheesiness, and a really dramatic final dance sequence.

 Have you watched this recently?
 I have.
 And while that Kevin Bacon barn scene is a classic, this movie is mostly about … preaching.
 And small-town laws.
 And a dance ban, which means that people do not dance.
 This goes against everything I believe.
 (Plus it’s kind of boring.)